Home/College Football

 feature-image

 The 6’3″ Haymarket, Virginia native, Caleb Woodson, was on a perfect track to cement his place in the 2026 NFL Draft.
 He had already earned a spot on the prestigious Butkus Award watchlist, a remarkable feat, considering he was one of just eight ACC linebackers recognized.
-With all these achievements, Woodson carried the added honor of being named a Virginia Tech team captain— just last week.
-But now, he has charges pressed against him for the second time for the same thing in the university’s home country, and head coach Brent Pry has called the situation a “serious matter”, thus stripping him of his captaincy, also.
+Just last week, Woodson was named Virginia Tech’s team captain.
+But now, he has Driving While Intoxicated (DWI) charges pressed against him for the second time.
+With HC Brent Pry believing it to be a serious matter, he has made a major decision.

 On Saturday, August 23, 2025, Virginia Tech linebacker Caleb Woodson was arrested in Montgomery County, Virginia, and charged with a Class 1 misdemeanor for Driving While Intoxicated (DWI).
 According to the police report, Woodson was taken into custody, booked, and later released on a $2,500 unsecured bond.
 The incident has resulted in a court date scheduled for September 9, 2025.
 But this was still not his first driving-related offense.